This infographic illustrates the trajectory of Khadija Ismayil’s...

 Dear people of Azerbaijan,

 We are all to blame for his death.
 Yes, each and one of us.
-Those of us, who treated homosexuals like we treated women, or animals – as the lowest sort; those of us, who disowned our children for being gay, or created an environment in which they simply could never come out to us; those of us, who stood idly by and watched homosexuals being degraded and looked down to at our schools, universities, families, or even on the streets; those of us, who praised openly-gay celebrities, but could never stand up for gay rights in our own communities; those of us, who had gay friends, but never defended them when we should have; and finally, those of us, who were gay, but never fought for social acceptance – we are ALL to blame.
+Those of us, who treated homosexuals like we treated women, or animals – as the lowest sort; those of us, who disowned our children for being gay, or created an environment in which they simply could never come out to us; those of us, who stood idly by and watched gay people being degraded and looked down to at our schools, universities, families, or even on the streets; those of us, who praised openly-gay celebrities, but could never stand up for gay rights in our own communities; those of us, who had gay friends, but never defended them when we should have; and finally, those of us, who were gay, but never fought for social acceptance – we are ALL to blame.

 Many of you will argue, that we are not as bad as Russia, or the Middle East, but I will argue back that we are not good enough either.
 And until we do something about homophobia in our society, it will never go away.